hanae-sori/Vitis-AI3.0_KV260/README.md

 <br><br>
 ## Install Vitis-AI
-The first step is to clone and follow the install steps for `Vitis AI 2.0 & 3.5` on the host machine.
+The first step is to clone and follow the install steps for `Vitis AI 3.5` on the host machine.
 ```
-git clone --branch 2.0 https://github.com/Xilinx/Vitis-AI # for DPU-TRC
 git clone https://github.com/Xilinx/Vitis-AI # for inspector, quatizer, and compiler. when version update, --branch 3.5
 cd Vitis-AI
 ```